-PERFECT BLUE is one of the better-known (in the West) adult Japanese animated features.
-Don't be fooled by the stylistic resemblance to Laputa or Steamboy; this is altogether nastier stuff, no talking-animal sidekicks, no cute robots -- although the filmmakers slyly use the brightly colored "shojo" cartoon imagery and "J-pop" tunes in a few masterfully weird suspense scenes, such as when Mima is threatened by a hallucinatory (?) alternative version of herself as a prancing, fairylike sprite.
+This is one of the better-known (in the West) adult Japanese animated features; don't be fooled by the stylistic resemblance to Laputa or Steamboy, though -- this is altogether nastier stuff.
+No talking-animal sidekicks, no cute robots -- although the filmmakers slyly use the brightly colored "shojo" cartoon imagery and "J-pop" tunes in a few masterfully weird suspense scenes, such as when Mima is threatened by a hallucinatory (?) alternative version of herself as a prancing, fairylike sprite.

 The tricky plot challenges viewers to think what is real and what is imaginary or artifice, rather like A Nightmare on Elm Street, though not all of the storyline seems entirely explicable by the conclusion.
 It's not unlike many "slasher"-type movies done in Italy in the 1960s and '70s, now with cult followings, that prioritized delirious cinematography, gore, girls, and surreal atmosphere (and badly dubbed dialogue) ahead of logic.
 Those weren't for kids, and, though it goes lighter on the sex/drugs, neither is this.

 Families can talk about the twists in the storyline.
 Did you see the surprises coming?